MA Social Anthropology and Social Policy

 You will be confronted with debates about the different ways of delivering welfare, and the interplay between the state and the private sector.

 Social Anthropology 2: Key Concepts

-The thematic approach is designed to be engaging and stimulating and to help foster critical, conceptual, and theoretical skills.
+This thematic approach is designed to be engaging and stimulating, and to help foster critical, conceptual, and theoretical skills.
 It will highlight the continued significance of key concepts and oppositions over time.

 Ethnography: Theory and Practice